eduol-dev/jmeter-amqp-plugin/README.md

 - [Apache Maven 3](https://maven.apache.org/)

 Build dependencies are managed by Maven.\
-JARs should automatically be downloaded by Maven as part of the build process.
+Jars should automatically be downloaded by Maven as part of the build process.

 In addition, you'll need to copy or symlink the following from `$JMETER_HOME/lib/ext` directory: